w3c/wai-intro-wcag/content/new-in-22.md

 ### 3.2.7 Visible Controls (AA)
 <blockquote class="sc">
-  <p>Where receiving pointer hover or keyboard focus triggers <a href="#dfn-user-interface-components" class="internalDFN" data-link-type="dfn">user interface components</a> to be visible, information needed to identify that user interface components are available is visible, except when:</p>
+  <p>Where receiving pointer hover or keyboard focus triggers <a href="https://www.w3.org/TR/WCAG22/#dfn-user-interface-components" class="internalDFN" data-link-type="dfn">user interface components</a> to be visible, information needed to identify that user interface components are available is visible, except when:</p>
   <ul>
     <li>The information needed to identify the user interface components is available through an equivalent component that is visible on the same page or on a different step in a multi-step process without requiring pointer hover or keyboard focus;</li>
     <li>The component is provided specifically to enhance the experience for keyboard navigation;</li>